-The central features of this family of potentials are the presence of two local minima at the nearest and second-nearest neighbor distances of the HC lattice, as well as two energy barriers between the local minima and to the right of the second minimum (\figref{fig:den}a).
-These key features can be tuned by optimizing over the design parameters, $\vec{a}$.
-In Ref.~\cite{nmo2}, these parameters were chosen to optimize the thermodynamic stability at a temperature near the melting point of the HC lattice, such that the HC lattice is the minimum-free-energy microstructure over a range of number densities $\rho \in (0.675,0.7)$.
-All number densities are reported in dimensionless units with respect to $\sigma^2$.
-The resulting ``near-melting optimal'' (NMO, named after the optimization scheme in that work) potential is defined by the design parameters $\vec{a} = (5.89,17.9,2.49,1.823)$.
-Subsequent work on the global phase diagram~\cite{hc_phase} of the NMO potential showed that below the melting temperature, $k_{\text{B}}T=0.2$, the HC lattice coexists with a dense triangular lattice (T$_1$) for $\rho \in (0.7,1.14)$ and with a sparse triangular lattice (T$_2$) for $\rho \in (0.34,0.675)$ (\figref{fig:den}b).
-In the T$_1$ lattice, nearest-neighbor particles are separated by a distance corresponding to the first local minimum of the pair potential, whereas in the T$_2$ lattice, nearest-neighbor particles are separated by a distance corresponding to the second local minimum of the pair potential.
+The central features of pair potentials specified by \eqref{eq:pot} are two local minima at the nearest and second-nearest neighbor distances of the HC lattice, as well as two energy barriers between the local minima and to the right of the second minimum (\figref{fig:den}a).
+These key features can be tuned by varying the design parameters, $\vec{a}$.
+In Ref.~\cite{nmo2}, these parameters were chosen to optimize the thermodynamic stability of the HC lattice at a temperature near its melting point, such that the HC lattice is the minimum-free-energy microstructure over a range of number densities $\rho \in (0.675,0.7)$, where all number densities are reported in dimensionless units with respect to $\sigma^2$.
+The resulting optimized potential is termed ``near-melting optimal'' (NMO, named after the optimization scheme in Ref.~\cite{nmo2}) potential throughout this work.
+Subsequent studies of the complete phase diagram of the NMO potential~\cite{hc_phase} showed that below the melting temperature, $k_{\text{B}}T \simeq 0.2$, the HC lattice coexists with a dense triangular lattice (T$_1$) for $\rho \in (0.7,1.14)$ and with a sparse triangular lattice (T$_2$) for $\rho \in (0.34,0.675)$ (\figref{fig:den}b).
+In the T$_1$ lattice, nearest-neighbor particles are separated by a distance corresponding roughly to the first local minimum of the pair potential, whereas in the T$_2$ lattice, nearest-neighbor particles are separated by a distance corresponding roughly to the second local minimum of the pair potential.